niccsja/niccsja/README.md

 🙇🏽‍♂️ I am pursuing full stack development, learning about React, TypeScript, Express, Redux and MongoDB.

-🤓 I am working on several projects and building my porrtforlio.
+🤓 I am working on several projects and building my portforlio.

 🤝 I am eager to learn from, work with or chat about anything web dev related.